 (Note the two lines that are commented out.
 We will get back to those later!)

-For the client to be able to establish the aforementioned SignalR connection with the server, the blazor.server.js file needs to be loaded into the application's client, which can be done by adding a script-tag at end of the <body> tag.
-In our project, we will be adding this directory into our Homepage.cshtml template (With its corresponding Homepage Doctype in Umbraco, for demonstration purpose!).
+In our project, we will be adding the script-tag directly into our Homepage.cshtml template (With its corresponding Homepage Doctype in Umbraco, for demonstration purpose!).
 You can of course add this to your Master template instead, but let's keep this as simple as possible for now!

 We will also render our homepage's Title & Content field so that our page looks a little less dull, and to demonstrate that we are in fact using an Umbraco page for our Blazor component later on!